-10:126-6.9 Sick children
+3A:54-6.9 Sick children

 - (a) The provider shall inform the sponsoring organization and the parents of enrolled children regarding the circumstances under which: - 1.
-Sick children will be admitted to or excluded from the home; and - Medication will or will not be administered to children. - (b) The provider shall follow policies and procedures recommended by the sponsoring organization if the provider chooses to: - 1.
+Sick children will be admitted to or excluded from the home; and - 2.
+Medication will or will not be administered to children. - (b) The provider shall follow policies and procedures recommended by the sponsoring organization if the provider chooses to: - 1.
 Care for sick children in the home; and/or - 2.
-Administer medication to children.

-(c) The provider shall inform the parents of all enrolled children when any person in the home has one of the communicable diseases listed in the chart below:
+Administer medication to children. - (c) The provider shall inform the parents of all enrolled children when any person in the home has a communicable disease as indicated by the New Jersey Department of Health and Senior Services requiring such notification (a list of the communicable diseases and the reporting requirements can be found on New Jersey Department of Health and Senior Services web site at www.state.nj.us/health).
+The sponsoring organization shall make such information available to the providers.